 Lorna loved living in a small town because it wasn’t like a big city.
-Whether people grew up in Silver Birch Valley or moved here as an adult, like herself, everyone soon felt like part of the community.
+Whether people grew up in Silver Birch Valley or moved here as an adult, like herself, everyone soon became a part of the community.

 “There you are,” Millie said, hurrying over to Lorna.
 “I was about to send a rescue party.”
-Millie had light brown hair and big blue eyes, which were sparkling at the moment.
+Millie had dark brown hair and big blue eyes, which were sparkling at the moment.